jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2025/Google-Cybersecurity-Forecast-2025.md

 continue expanding beyond historically observed targets, requiring more awareness around attack surfaces and their components.

 Preparing for an Age
 of Post\-Quantum
 Cryptography

 Many organizations in 2025 will be starting their journeys towards adopting new post\-quantum cryptography standards finalized by the National Institute of Standards and Technology (NIST) in 2024\.
-The latest guidance from NIST on quantum\-safe encryptionkey transport and cryptographic signing is designed to help mitigate attacks by adversaries with large\-scale quantum computers.
+The latest guidance from NIST on quantum\-safe encryption/key transport and cryptographic signing is designed to help mitigate attacks by adversaries with large\-scale quantum computers.
 These attacks could potentially break encryption, and ultimately compromise sensitive data.

-Although quantum threats likely wont have a widespread impact next year, organizations in 2025 will need to start understanding the risks posed by quantum computing, planning their transitions to quantum\-resistant solutions, inventorying where they are using cryptography, regularly rotating encryption keys, and generally staying informed of quantum developments using threat intelligence and other guidance.
+Although quantum threats likely won’t have a widespread impact next year, organizations in 2025 will need to start understanding the risks posed by quantum computing, planning their transitions to quantum\-resistant solutions, inventorying where they are using cryptography, regularly rotating encryption keys, and generally staying informed of quantum developments using threat intelligence and other guidance.

+12

-Cybersecurity Forecast 2025
+Cybersecurity Forecast 2025 EMEA
-13
-EMEA
  Forecasts

 A Pivotal Year for Compliance

 NIS2, the updated Network and Information Security Directive, will significantly reshape cybersecurity practices across EMEA in 2025\.
 It introduces stricter security requirements, and expands its scope to